OfficeDev/office-js-docs-pr/docs/concepts/privacy-and-security.md

 - When sharing a document, users also share add-ins that have been inserted in or associated with that document.
 If a user opens a document that contains an add-in that the user hasn't used before, the Office client application prompts the user to grant permission for the add-in to run in the document.
 In an organizational environment, the Office client application also prompts the user if the document comes from an external source.

-- Add-ins that run in web versions of Excel, Outlook, PowerPoint, and Word on Chromium-based browsers (such as Microsoft Edge or Google Chrome) are blocked from accessing a user's device capabilities without their consent.
+- On Chromium-based browsers (such as Microsoft Edge or Google Chrome), add-ins that run in web versions of Excel, Outlook, PowerPoint, and Word are blocked from accessing a user's device capabilities without their consent.
 A user's device capabilities include their camera, geolocation, and microphone.
 To learn more, see [View, manage, and install add-ins for Excel, PowerPoint, and Word](https://support.microsoft.com/office/16278816-1948-4028-91e5-76dca5380f8d).

 - Users can enable or disable the access to AppSource.
 For content and task pane add-ins, users manage access to trusted add-ins and catalogs from the **Trust Center** on the host Office client (opened from **File** > **Options** > **Trust Center** > **Trust Center Settings** > **Trusted Add-in Catalogs**).